Skip to main content

 Witness Accounts

 The earliest written account of Hopkins’s ghost dates to the 19th century, when a Mistley vicar noted villagers avoiding the pond on certain nights “for fear of seeing old Hopkins.”
-In modern times, the Thorn’s TripAdvisor reviews occasionally allude to something spooky – one traveler in 2014 mentioned “an unexplained chill and sense of being watched, which we only learned later might be the Witchfinder!”
+In modern times, the Thorn’s TripAdvisor reviews occasionally allude to something spooky – one traveller in 2014 mentioned “an unexplained chill and sense of being watched, which we only learned later might be the Witchfinder!”
 The landlord himself has spoken to media about hearing a man’s cough from an empty bar after closing.
 A local police officer even admitted that while on late patrol he saw what he thought was a person standing by the Thorn at 2 AM; when he approached, there was no one, yet moments later splashing sounds came from the empty pond – he refuses to pass there alone now.
 During a 2017 Halloween event, a group of guests on the Thorn’s patio suddenly heard a blood-curdling scream carry on the breeze from the direction of the river – every person present fell silent, and they later learned no physical person had been around.
 Such first-hand stories, shared in hushed tones by locals and visitors alike, affirm that something – or someone – uncanny lingers at the Mistley Thorn.

 Paranormal Investigations